goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-### 👨‍🏫 Want to learn all these practices and techniques at your offices (Europe & USA)? [register here for my testing workshop](https://testjavascript.com/)
+**Workshop:** 👨‍🏫 Want to learn all these practices and techniques at your offices (Europe & USA)? [register here for my testing workshop](https://testjavascript.com/)
 <br/>

 [🐦Follow me on Twitter](https://twitter.com/goldbergyoni/)